So, you want to work in New Zealand! That’s great. As a US citizen under 35 years old, there are two ways you can get a visa to do this:

 3. Renew anything that will expire while you’re away

 Check the expirations dates of the credit cards, debit cards, and state identification cards you plan to bring with you.
-If they will be expiring while you are out of the country, get them updated early.
+If they expire while you are out of the country, get them updated early.

-I easily renewed my license online (I live in Massachusetts) and my bank was more than willing to give me a new debit card that they made on the spot when I explained to them I would be out of the country when my card was set to expire.
+I easily renewed my license online (I live in Massachusetts), and my bank was more than willing to give me a new debit card that they made on the spot when I explained to them I would be out of the country when my card would expire.

-Tip: Take a photo of your prescriptions and save them in an email folder in case you lose the paper copies.
+Travel Tip: Take photos of your prescriptions and save them in an email folder if you lose the paper copies.

 4. Cancel subscriptions and turn off auto-payments

 I’m thinking of Netflix, Bark Box, Blue Apron, Birchbox, Stitch Fix – anything like that.
-Don’t wait to cancel these subscriptions!
-Put that money toward your travel savings instead, and enjoy more fun stuff in New Zealand.
+Don’t wait for another second to cancel these subscriptions!
+Do it as soon as you decide to go on your WH, and put that money toward your travel savings instead.
+You’ll be able to enjoy more fun stuff in New Zealand!

 Also, remember to cancel any automatic bill payments.
-I made this mistake when I moved to California and ended up paying over a hundred dollars in fines.
+I made this mistake when I moved to California after college and paid over a hundred dollars in fines accrued in just a week.
 Not worth it!
-I will keep my US account open, but I will use my NZ account as my working account for paying bills, etc., so if you also choose to do this, be sure to change payments over to your new bank account as soon as possible.
-This is a work in progress for me, and I will update this with any helpful information as I figure it out in New Zealand.
+I plan to keep my US account open, but I will use my NZ account to pay bills, etc. So, if you also choose to do this, be sure to change payments over to your new bank account as soon as possible.

 5. Stop worrying about what you’re going to pack

-Instead, take care of these important things, and then perhaps focus on creating your ultimate New Zealand bucket list!
+Instead, take care of these important things and perhaps focus on creating your ultimate New Zealand bucket list!
 Remember, New Zealand will have anything you forget to pack or realize you need.
 Making the logistics of your trip happen as smoothly as possible will put your mind at ease.

 - New Zealand: Christchurch City Guide